-

 In conclusion:

 The appropriate CV and cover letter will help you standout in a sea of Business Analyst hopefuls.
 They demonstrate not only your qualifications but also your ability to speak effectively and pay attention to detail, both of which are essential for a Business Analyst.
-You'll be well on your way to getting that sought after BA role if you tailor, quantify, and revise your application materials.
+You'll be well on your way to getting that sought after BA role if you tailor, quantify, and revise your application.